marudhupandiyang/peity-react/README.md

 ## React-Peity

 This is a fork of https://github.com/mustangostang/react-peity.
+Inital port credits to [mustangostang](https://github.com/mustangostang)

 A React version of an excellent [peity](https://github.com/benpickles/peity) library for beautiful mini `<svg>` graphs.